 Each state has different laws for tax sales.
 Generally, the taxing authority, usually the county, doesn't have to go to court before holding a tax sale.

-Instead, the process is often started when the taxing authority files a list of delinquent taxes (including information about the taxpayer, the property, and the amount due) with the recorder's office and publishes a copy in the newspaper.
-The homeowner typically receives personal notice of the pending tax sale.
+Instead, the process often starts when the taxing authority files a list of delinquent taxes, which includes information about the taxpayer, the property, and the amount due, with the recorder's office and publishes a copy in the newspaper.
+Also, the homeowner is typically entitled to some form of notice of the pending tax sale.

-If the delinquent taxes are not paid by a certain date, the purchaser of the lien generally has a right to foreclose the lien (or take certain steps to convert the certificate to a deed) and take title to the home.
+This certificate entitles the purchaser to take over the taxing authority's position and collect full payment of the past-due taxes, plus interest, from the delinquent taxpayer.
+If the delinquent taxes aren't paid by a certain date, the purchaser of the lien generally has a right to foreclose the lien or take specific steps to convert the certificate to a deed and get title to the home.

 You might be able to reclaim your home after a tax deed sale by redeeming it or setting aside the sale.

-Redeeming the home.
-Most jurisdictions that sell tax deeds offer a right of redemption after the sale, which allows you to get your home back.
-To redeem, you must reimburse the purchaser the amount paid at the sale (or pay the taxes owed), plus interest within a certain time frame (called a redemption period), which is generally between one to three years after the sale.
+Redeeming the property.
+Many jurisdictions that sell tax deeds offer a right of redemption after the sale, which allows you to get your home back.
+To redeem, you must reimburse the purchaser the amount paid at the sale or pay the taxes owed, plus interest and costs, within a specific time frame called a "redemption period," which is generally between one to three years after the sale.

-If you are facing an imminent tax sale, or one has already occurred, you should consult with an experienced attorney in your state as soon as possible.
-A qualified attorney can answer your questions about how the process works where you live and the specific steps you need to take to save your home from a tax sale.
+A qualified foreclosure lawyer, tax lawyer, or real estate lawyer can answer your questions about how the process works where you live and the specific steps you need to take to save your home from a tax sale.